 Although night-travelling saves you some time, it is not as safe as travelling during the day.
-That’s why we recommend to book a day trip.
+That’s why we recommend booking a day trip.

 In the table above you find the most reputable bus companies.
 But if you prefer to book with Cambodia Post VIP Van, you can go to BookMeBus.

-Departure from Golden Bayon Guesthouse, Siem Reap city center
+Departure from Golden Bayon Guesthouse, Siem Reap city centre

-Drop-off at Bayon VIP Office, Phnom Penh city center
+Drop-off at Bayon VIP Office, Phnom Penh city centre

-Departure from Wat Svay Village Station, near the city center
+Departure from Wat Svay Village Station, near the city centre

-Drop-off at Mekong Express Office near Chroy Changvar Bridge II in the city center
+Drop-off at Mekong Express Office near Chroy Changvar Bridge II in the city centre